Information for Authors / Autorenhinweise

 Each volume normally includes some articles with regard to a focus topic and one or more other articles from science, politics, and pedagogical practice; besides, the journal comprehends reports about research projects and reform approaches, contributions for discussion, as well as reviews.
 All manuscripts and texts, which may refer to each of these categories, should be written in a target group related style.

 Only original contributions, which have not been handed in elsewhere, will be published.
-With his or her approval of the publication in the DDS, the author entitles the publisher to manifold the article exclusively until copyright runs out.
+With his or her approval of the publication in the DDS, the author entitles the publisher to manifold the article exclusively for the duration of the legal copyright.
+One year after the publication of the issue, the authors are entitled to publish the article elsewhere.
+In case of a secondary publication of the article after one year, the authors are liable to refer to the first publication in DDS – Die Deutsche Schule.
+All copyright issues will be fixed in an author agreement.

 Evaluation Procedure / Peer Review in the DDS